Martin Luther King Bridge (St. Louis)

 The Martin Luther King Bridge (formerly known as the Veterans Bridge) in St. Louis, Missouri, is a cantilever truss bridge of about 4000 ft in total length across the Mississippi River, connecting St. Louis with East St. Louis, Illinois.
 Opened in 1951, the bridge serves as traffic relief connecting the concurrent freeways of Interstate 55, Interstate 64, and U.S. Route 40 with the downtown streets of St. Louis.
 It was renamed for King in 1968 after the national civil rights leader was assassinated that year.

 History

 The bridge was built across the Mississippi River in 1951 as the Veterans' Memorial Bridge to relieve congestion on the MacArthur Bridge to the south.
 Built as a toll bridge, it was owned by the City of East St. Louis.
 At one time, it carried U.S. Route 40 and U.S. Route 66 across the river.
 In 1967, the bridge fell into disrepair after the (free) Poplar Street Bridge was completed; traffic moved to the new bridge, resulting in declining toll revenues needed for maintenance.
+In the 21st century, it is considered an important contributor to satisfying the transportation needs of the region and enhancing the ambiance of the historic St. Louis riverfront.